 This article does not serve as legal advice, merely an overview of how this process works for many self storage facilities.
 As a business owner (or tenant) it is your responsibility to know the laws in your state and follow them.

 Understand the laws and follow the requirements and procedures meticulously to avoid any complications and to make sure the sale is conducted in the most efficient, legal manner.
+This is especially the case currently when many states have legislation that has changed the auction process due to the pandemic.

 Why You Should Auction off a Storage Unit